ton/PLYwoot/README.md

 property list uchar int vertex_indices
 ```

-#### Parsing the vertex element
+### Parsing the vertex element

-PLYwoot allows you to directly map the `x`, `y`, and `z` properties on the `Vertex` type, the so-called 'target type', and ignore the RGB data.
+PLYwoot allows you to directly map the `x`, `y`, and `z` properties on the `Vertex` type, the so-called 'target type', and ignore the color data.
 For that, PLYwoot needs to know the memory layout of the `Vertex` type.
 Reflection is not yet standardized in C++, so we have to come up with a work-around to pass on this information to PLYwoot.
 PLYwoot provides a `plywoot::reflect::Layout` type which enables specifying the mapping of PLY properties onto member types of the `Vertex` struct in this case.
 This is done using a `plywoot::reflect::Layout` template type.
 For example, to create a property map for vertex element in the PLY data above onto the `Vertex` type, the following layout type can be specified:

 ```cpp
 using namespace plywoot::reflect;
 using VertexLayout = Layout<double, double, double, Skip, Skip, Skip>;
 ```

 This tells PLYwoot to map the first three properties in the PLY element, that is the three float properties `x`, `y`, and `z` respectively onto `double` member variables.
-We are not interested in the `red`, `green`, and `blue` properties in the PLY data, so those can be skipped when parsing the PLY data, which is indicated by the three `plywoot::reflect::Skip` types. `plywoot::reflect::Skip` types occuring at the end of a layout specification do not necessarily need to be specified, PLYwoot is smart enough to skip any properties for which no mapping was defined, so the `VertexLayout` type can be further simplified to:
+We are not interested in the `red`, `green`, and `blue` properties in the PLY data, so those can be skipped when parsing the PLY data, which is indicated by the last three `plywoot::reflect::Skip` types. `plywoot::reflect::Skip` types occuring at the end of a layout specification do not necessarily need to be specified, PLYwoot is smart enough to skip any extra element properties for which no mapping was defined, so the `VertexLayout` type can be further simplified to:

 ```cpp
 using namespace plywoot::reflect;
 using VertexLayout = Layout<double, double, double>;
 ```

-Now, suppose we have some input stream `is` containing our PLY data, then the `vertex` element in that PLY can now be parsed as follows:
+Now, suppose we have some input stream `is` containing our PLY data, then the `vertex` element in the PLY data can now be parsed as follows:

 ```cpp
 using VertexLayout = plywoot::reflect::Layout<double, double, double>;